Microsoft/BashOnWindows/CONTRIBUTING.md

 > Note: Issues with security vulnerabilities may be edited to hide the vulnerability details.

+## Reporting issues in Windows Console or WSL text rendering/user experience
+Note that WSL distro's launch in the Windows Console (unless you have taken steps to launch a 3rd party console/terminal).
+Therefore, *please file UI/UX related issues in the [Windows Console issue tracker](https://github.com/microsoft/console)*.

 ## Reporting issues in WSL
 A well written bug will follow the following template: